tdonlan/NovelGen2017/README.md

 -simplify - take a sentence and remove all adjectives, extra words.

 -perlin noise to generate structure

+-need the ability to find proper nouns in a sentence (famous names, etc) and create a replacement + store a dictionary for future replacements.

+-name generation of the same style (fantasy -> fantasy, modern -> modern, place->place)

 vocab: https://github.com/tasdikrahman/vocabulary or http://stevenloria.com/tutorial-wordnet-textblob/
 https://textblob.readthedocs.io/en/dev/